Ratismal/screenshot-monitor/readme.md

 Run:
 ```
-chmod +x ./install.sh
 ./install.sh
 ```

 There are also helper scripts for `start.sh`, `stop.sh`, `restart.sh`, and `status.sh`.
 These are just wrappers around the systemctl commands since it's annoying typing them all the time.
-Make sure to `chmod +x` each script you want to use.

 ## Usage